Spin-Orbit Coupling of Europa's Ice Shell and Interior: Methods and Results

-The friction torque is due to the differential angular velocity of the ice shell and interior.
-It is a dissipative torque, which has previously been assumed to be turbulent:\cite{Ojakangas1988}
+On the topic of non-hydrostatic effects, the friction torque is another oceanic torque to consider, due to the differential angular velocity of the ice shell and interior.
+It is a dissipative torque, which has previously been assumed to be turbulent \citep{Ojakangas1988}:

 where $C_{T} \propto r^{5}$ for radius $r$.
-The condition for turbulence is $\text{Re} = \frac{ul}{\nu} \gg 300$, and a reorientation timescale of $10^{5} - 10^{6}$ yrs would yield $\text{Re} \sim 10^{5} - 10^{6}$, greatly exceeding the level required for turbulence.\cite{Ojakangas1988} Reference~\citenum{Ojakangas1988} argues that even a more powerful laminar friction torque would still likely be sub-dominant.
+The condition for turbulence is $\text{Re} = \frac{ul}{\nu} \gg 300$, and a reorientation timescale of $10^{5} - 10^{6}$ yrs would yield $\text{Re} \sim 10^{5} - 10^{6}$, greatly exceeding the level required for turbulence. \cite{Ojakangas1988} argues that even a more powerful laminar friction torque would still likely be sub-dominant.
 However, because the friction torque scales with the ice shell reorientation rate, it would act to impede ice shell reorientations above some maximal rate.
+The net torque effects of the ocean are complex and still debated.
+New findings suggest that depending on the strength of ocean convection, the ocean could exert torques that assist the spinning up or spinning down of the ice shell, primarily via friction drag at the ocean-ice shell boundary \citep{HamishHay2023}.
+This effect can only be studied via high-fidelity finite volume discretization models such as \cite{OceansFEM}, well beyond the scope or goals of this work.
+Given the uncertainty of the actual fluid torques on the ice shell, we defer in-depth consideration of the action of the ocean to future work.

 The final torque under consideration is the shell dissipation torque.
 Because the ice shell is not perfectly rigid, there will be some loss of energy due to viscous flow, and potentially shell fracturing.
-This loss of energy due to work done on the shell implies that there would be a corresponding net torque on the ice shell.
-Reference~\citenum{Ojakangas1989EuropaPW} gives a rough estimate of this torque for polar wander, assuming a continuous viscous shell and neglecting the effects of deep fractures and other geologically developed structural irregularities.
+This loss of energy due to work done on the shell implies that there would be a corresponding net torque on the ice shell. \cite{Ojakangas1989EuropaPW} gives a rough estimate of this torque for polar wander, assuming a continuous viscous shell and neglecting the effects of deep fractures and other geologically developed structural irregularities.
 Their expression is adapted for the NSR analysis with general shell and interior angular velocities $\bm{\omega}_{s}$ and $\bm{\omega}_{i}$:

 where $C_{v} \sim \frac{4\pi a^{2}d}{l}\left(\frac{T_{m}}{T_{m}-T_{s}}\right)\mu \gamma^{2}$ for average radius $a$, ice depth $d$, melting temperature $T_{m}$, characteristic surface temperature $T_{s}$, elastic modulus $\mu$, and a constant $l$.
 This is derived by a simplified model dividing the ice shell into an elastically responding outer layer and viscously responding inner layer.
 Ojakangas shows that this estimate for the torque is massive, and discusses at length the difficulty of accurately estimating the scale of viscous dissipation in a realistic model of the shell.
 In particular, this dissipative torque could be greatly reduced by deep fractures in the ice, with the strain accommodated by the cracks between fractured elements of the shell instead of in the shell elements themselves.
 However it is not known to what extent and to what depth Europa's ice shell has historically been fractured.